RaymondRJones/-The-Game-/README.md

 ## But Why Raymond?

 I wanted to work on an app using Python and Django.
-I assumed this would be a good way to test my skills and learn both.
+I assumed this would be a good way to test my skills, learn both, and get better at organizing projects.
 Go hard or go home.

-I was inspired by a fun game recreated on the web called Spyfall, so I naturally chose a fun solitaire game to design, and hopefully I'll finish it.
+I was inspired by a fun party game recreated on the web called Spyfall, so I naturally chose a fun solitaire game to design, and hopefully I'll finish it.

 ## Disclaimer
-Not associated with Friedemann Friese Freitag-Project Basically first project with Python, so coding style likely has mistakes
+Not associated with Friedemann Friese Freitag-Project

+First real project with Python, so coding style has mistakes